Basics

 - Speed:

-is faster because it doesn't return a value. - Parameters:
+echois faster because it doesn't return a value. - Parameters:

-can only take one. - Return Value:
+echocan take multiple parameters, whileprintcan only take one. - Return Value:

-returns 1, which can be useful if you want to use it in expressions.
+printreturns 1, which can be useful if you want to use it in expressions.

 Best Practices for Using Echo and Print

-can be useful.
+For most cases, it's recommended to use echo due to its speed and flexibility.
+However, if you need a return value for some reason, print can be useful.
 Consider readability and maintainability when deciding which to use, especially when working in a team environment.

 Conclusion

-are fundamental to displaying information in PHP.
+Both echo and print are fundamental to displaying information in PHP.
 While they serve similar purposes, understanding their differences can help you write more efficient and maintainable code.
 Experiment with both to see which fits your programming style and project requirements best.

 Basics